 - Character Tiers

-- An inevitable outcome in most installments due to a variety of invaluable pilot skills and unit abilities, pilot/unit statistics, attack power for weapons, etc. The likes of the Ideon in Alpha 3, Zeorymer in MX and Judgment, and GaoGaiGar and Tekkaman Blade in W stand at the highest tier, while Sol Tekkaman in Judgment are part of the lowest.
+- An inevitable outcome in most installments due to a variety of invaluable pilot skills and unit abilities, pilot/unit statistics, attack power for weapons, etc. The likes of the Ideon in Alpha 3, Zeorymer in Super Robot Wars MX and Super Robot Wars Judgment, and GaoGaiGar and Tekkaman Blade in Super Robot Wars W stand at the highest tier, while Sol Tekkaman in Judgment are part of the lowest.
 Note that much of this also stems from each games' mechanics and systems in place that might influence how tiers respond, alongside whether Good Bad Bugs are present.

 - Zigzagged with the Boss Borot: depending on the game, it ranges from either Joke Character (bottom-to-low tier) to Lethal Joke Character (high tier upwards to Game-Breaker status).